VasiliyYarosh/VasiliyYarosh/README.md

 ###

-<p align="left">My name is Vasyl and I am a full-stack developer with more than one year of practical experience with JavaScript, Typescript, React, SQL, Github, NPM, etc. <br>I would jump at any opportunity to continue growing my skillset. <br>My passion lies in engineering, and I enjoy improving everything, and as a result, that gives me profit from these improvements.</p>
+<p align="left">My name is Vasyl and I am a full-stack developer with more than two year of practical experience with JavaScript, Typescript, React, SQL, Github, NPM, etc. <br>I would jump at any opportunity to continue growing my skillset. <br>My passion lies in engineering, and I enjoy improving everything, and as a result, that gives me profit from these improvements.</p>

 ###